Note

 This project was written by AI (Claude Code).

-A Git-like CLI for AWS Parameter Store and Secrets Manager.
+A Git-like CLI/GUI for AWS Parameter Store and Secrets Manager.
 Familiar commands like show, log, diff, and a staging workflow for safe, reviewable changes.

 Using Homebrew (macOS/Linux)